 - No open access publication fee is requested from the authors.

 Please ensure you provide all the relevant editable source files (e.g., Word, LaTeX).
-All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail to corresponding author.
-If you have any difficulty with regard your submission or any other questions, please feel free to contact the Editorial Office:
+All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail to the corresponding author.
+If you have any difficulty with regard to your submission or any other questions, please feel free to contact the Editorial Office:

 Current Research in Medical Sciences